apollographql/rover/docs/source/graphs.md

 description: '(Graphs represented by a monolithic GraphQL server)'
 ---

 > This article applies only to non-federated graphs.
-When working with a federated graph, see [Working with federated graphs](./subgraphs).
+When working with a federated graph, see [Working with subgraphs](./subgraphs).

 ## Fetching a schema